fishjam-dev/fishjam-docs/docs/getting_started/installation.md

 :::tip

-Instead of passing environmental variables manually, you can use `--env-file ./env-file` flag, where `env-file` is a file containing the variables that the image expects, see example file `.env.sample` in Jellyfish repository.
+Instead of passing environmental variables manually, you can use the `--env-file ./env-file` flag, where the `env-file` is a file containing the variables that the image expects, see example file `.env.sample` in the Jellyfish repository.

 :::